This page was most recently updated on May 8th, 2025

 SECTION 19.01 Proclamations.

-There Shall Be No Further Amendment to the By-Laws By Proclamation of an Empress or Emperor, furthermore, the By-Laws may be changed by a majority vote of the Members attending a ByLaws/Membership meeting, which has been announced (per Article V, SECTION 5.03) not less than ten (10) days nor more than thirty (30) days prior to the date of such a meeting.
+There Shall Be No Further Amendment to the By-Laws by Proclamation of an Empress, Emperor, or Emprex.
+Furthermore, the By-Laws may be changed by a majority vote of the Members attending a By-Laws/Membership meeting, which has been announced (per Article V, SECTION 5.03) not less than ten (10) days nor more than thirty (30) days before the date of such a meeting.
 [Amended on 02/12/2006, General Membership Meeting.]
 [See Proclamation by Emperor XXII, Don Lacey.]
+[Amended on 10/29/2023, Emergency General Membership Meeting.]

 SECTION 19.02 Quorum.

-A quorum of twenty-five (25) percent of the active Membership, eligible to vote at a General Membership meeting or at the annual meeting, shall be required to be in attendance in order to delete, change, repeal, add to, or amend any existing item of the By-Laws or to add a new item to the By-Laws.
+A quorum of twenty-five (25) percent of the active Membership, eligible to vote at a General Membership meeting or the annual meeting, shall be required to be in attendance to delete, change, repeal, add to, or amend any existing item of the By-Laws or to add a new item to the By-Laws.
 If a quorum is not present at any meeting of members, the majority of members present may adjourn the meeting without further notice.
-(See SECTION 5.05.)
+(SECTION 5.05.)

 SECTION 19.03 Procedure.